 When it comes to straight-up vertical adjustment, the Deuter Aircontact Lite 65+10 has an advantage.
 However, when it comes to tailor-like fitting, the adjustment options of the Osprey Aether 65 reign supreme.
 While it may only have four inches of verticle adjustment, it does have adjustable shoulder straps and waist belt padding that helps dial in the perfect fit while on the trail.
 The Gregory Baltoro 65 and the Osprey Atmos 65 AG also have a respectable amount of adjustment.
 They also feature roughly four inches of vertical adjustment and are available in a variety of sizes.
+The REI Co-op Traverse 60 comes in a useful extra size: large torso with a small waistbelt, which we thought was useful for all those tall, skinny folks out there.
 We tried to consider each pack's overall ergonomics in our fit metric.

 Traveling from point A to point B on a backcountry trip seems simple enough, but choosing the right backpacking backpack to get you and all of your gear to the end in the best shape possible is a bit trickier.
 We hope that our testing and reviews help you narrow down the choices so you can select the best option out there.

 Sam Schild, Ian Nicholson, Adam Paashaus, Ben Applebaum-Bauch, & Bennett Fisher

 Here we aim to synthesize OutdoorGearLab's backpacking...